 Weipa is a coastal town located in the far north of Queensland, Australia, on the eastern side of the Gulf of Carpentaria.
 The area is rich in history and was first visited by Dutch explorer Willem Janszoon in 1606, making it one of the earliest known European contacts with Australia.

 The town is also known for its stunning landscapes, including the picturesque Rocky Point, which is a popular spot for fishing and camping.

 Township is part of the Cook Shire and is surrounded by breathtaking scenery, including lush rainforests and rugged mountains.

 Visitors can explore the town’s rich cultural heritage at the local museum, which showcases artifacts and exhibits related to the area’s Indigenous and European history.

 What is the best time to visit Weipa?

+The wet season in Weipa is characterised by frequent thunderstorms and occasional cyclones.
 As long as there are unsealed sections and no bridges on Peninsula Developmental Highway, getting to the town is only possible in the dry season between April and October.

 We visited Weipa at the end of June and it was great.

 Driving to Weipa – how much of the road is sealed

 As of 2022, only 200 km of Peninsula Developmental Highway (PDR) is unsealed.
 For a driver, it means driving between on and off-road sections all the way to the Rio Tinto PDR boundary that is under sole maintenance of this mining company.